 We have excellent camp stores in all of our camps!
 Each Gateway Traders Trading Post is stocked with an assortment of patches, cups, Scouting supplies, camp t-shirts, toiletries, snacks, and more!
-There is no specific amount of money a Scout should bring to camp, but on the average Scouts spend around \$40.
+There is no specific amount of money a Scout should bring to camp, but on the average Scouts spend around \$50.
 You can check out board games, cards, and sports equipment here as well.
 Stores are open during program hours and in the evenings.
 Credit cards are accepted.
-No tabs are allowed.